 Not that anyone would want to escape Colorado in the summer (hey, why do you think the entire world comes here?), but if you do have out-of-state vacation plans, might we suggest you check out some of our sister On The Cheap websites?
 Perhaps a visit with Mickey and Minnie (and hundreds of princesses) is on the horizon?
 Then, look no further than Orlando On The Cheap for tons of ways to holiday without spending a fortune.
-Live (and save) like a local with Miami On The Cheap if Florida’s beaches and South Beach nightlife are calling.
+Live (and save) like a local with South Florida On The Cheap if Miami’s beaches and South Beach nightlife are calling.
 [Read more…] about Traveling?
 Check Out Other ‘On The Cheap’ Sites and Some Great Hotel Deals

 Want the insider scoop on exploring Colorado?
 Check out the Colorado Field Guide, a FREE online trip planning tool that makes it super simple.
 The Guide helps you build a trip by length, region, city, season or activity.